-What am I allowed to wear?
+What am I allowed to wear to the theatre?

 The simple answer here is anything.
 From a casual t-shirt, jeans and trainers to a tuxedo or formal dress, but there are no dress codes at any theatre or opera house in the West End, so you can turn up to the theatre in any clothes and you won’t be turned away.

-For some theatrical events, such as an opening night, a press night or a performance at an opera house, it may be worth donning a “smart-casual” outfit.
+For some theatrical events, such as opening night, a press night or a performance at an opera house, it may be worth donning a “smart-casual” outfit.

 Why do people dress smart for the theatre?